 There are many cod liver oils on the market, some cheap and some expensive.
 This is one of those products where a cheap, heated, highly processed version that removes vitamins or adds synthetic ones back in cannot be substituted for a truly raw, pristine version that many of our ancestors used.
-While the Blue Ice Fermented Cod Liver Oil appears to be good, I have found that myself and others who are sensitive to high histamines do better with the Virgin Cod Liver Oil.

 The companies in Norway are using the old Norse way of processing cod liver oil.
 Rosita discovered that cinnamon is actually pro-oxidant when added to cod liver oil and instead use high-quality vitamin E and rosemary (Norse people used birch bark as an antioxidant).
 Both have been tested extensively for metals and contaminants, and the bottle is sent to you is fresh.
 You can see the small batch process here.
 I recommend using cod liver oil daily in the fall and winter, then using only once a week during the spring and summer while using vitamin D.